So here's a poppin' mixtape for everyone to get (for free). I mixed this using DJ Smoke's turntables, about a month ago.

 YES.
 You might be wondering, what ways are there to get out from it.

-For me, I like to take videos of myself down whenever I have the chance to session.
+Obviously, that the best way to breakthrough from it is to continue improving.
+(In terms of free-styling) For me, I like to take videos of myself down whenever I have the chance to session.
 Usually I'll just ask my friends to help me comment on me, and we'll repeat it vice versa.
 Here's the thing: You don't get to see yourself dancing.
 So whenever I comment on my friends, I will take a mental note on myself not to repeat those mistakes.
 Similarly, if there is any good parts, I will try to make an analysis on why that particular set was good.

 DISCLAIMER: